javalin/website/pages/migration-guide-1-2.md

 * `ctx.request()` is now `ctx.req`
 * `ctx.response()` is now `ctx.res`
 * All `ctx.renderXyz` methods are now just `ctx.render()` (correct engine is chosen based on extension)
-* `ctx.charset()` has been removed
+* `ctx.charset(charset)` has been removed

 ## Events
 * Event handlers no longer take `Event` as an argument (they now take nothing)
 * `io.javalin.event.EventType` is now `io.javalin.JavalinEvent`

 ## Misc
-* The CookieBuilder class has been removed, use the normal Java Cookie class directly.
 * Reverse routing has been removed (will come back, but better)
-* `HaltException` now requires a status, and the default body is an empty string.
+* `HaltException` has been removed and replaced with `HttpResponseException`.
+Some common responses are included:
+  * RedirectResponse
+  * BadRequestResponse
+  * UnauthorizedResponse
+  * ForbiddenResponse
+  * NotFoundResponse
+  * MethodNotAllowedResponse
+  * InternalServerErrorResponse
+  * ServiceUnavailableResponse